 Palmach Museum – interactive history museum by appointment only.

-Neve Tzedek – Jewish neighborhoods outside the city of Jaffa, consisting of narrow, winding streets, located not far from the sea.
+Neve Tzedek – Jewish neighbourhoods outside the city of Jaffa, consisting of narrow, winding streets, located not far from the sea.

 Nachalat Binyamin Pedestrian Mall – street market located near the Carmel Market with many shops, cafés and restaurants.